Avoid Scams that Follow Hermine, Warns Attorney General Cooper

 - Beware of any contractor who tries to rush you or comes to your home to solicit work.
 If an offer is only good now or never, find someone else to do the work.
 Seek recommendations from friends, neighbors, co-workers and others who have had work done on their homes.

 - Get three written estimates, if possible, and compare bids.
 Check credentials and contact the North Carolina Attorney General's Office and the Better Business Bureau to learn about any complaints against the contractor.
 Ask to get the contractor's certificate of insurance directly from their insurance company, not from the contractor.
 Before work begins, get a written contract detailing all work to be performed, costs and a projected completion date.

 - For car repairs, shop around and compare written estimates.
 On major jobs, get a second opinion.
 If the mechanic recommends replacing parts, ask for the old parts back.
 You may get credit on some parts if the mechanic wants to keep them.

 - Beware of charity scams that use disasters to make phony pleas for donations sound legitimate.
 If a caller refuses to answer your questions about the charity, offers to come to pick up a donation in person or calls you and asks for a credit card, bank account or Social Security number, it may be a scam.
 To report telemarketing fraud, call the North Carolina Attorney General's Office.
 To check up on a charity, call the Secretary of State's office toll-free at (888) 830-4989.

 "Scammers will take any opportunity to take your hard-earned money," said Cooper.
 "If you think someone is using this storm and its aftermath to try to rip you off, let my office know right away."

-You can file a consumer complaint with the North Carolina Attorney General's Consumer Protection Division here.
+You can file a consumer complaint with the North Carolina Attorney General's Office here.